amondal2/medication_api/README.md

 {
     medication_name: advil
 }
-6. POST /patient/{id}/remove/ removes a given medication with the patient, given the patient's database id.
+6. POST /patient/{id}/remove/ removes a given medication for the patient, given the patient's database id.
 It returns all medications associated with the given patient after the removal is complete.
 This endpoint requires a JSON body with the medication name parameter, and returns a 400 response if either the medication or patient